ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

   …
   ]

-  The scope of the data is evaluated as the intersection of
+  The scope of the data is evaluated as the intersection of:
-  > - data_scope of plot
+   - data_scope of plot.
-  > - visible_scope defined by visible
+   - visible_scope defined by visible.
-  > - selection_scope defined by selected
+   - selection_scope defined by selected.

 **Example:**
   Get the ply-offsets for the current ply-wise plot with visible scope set to element set “All_Elements” and with ply1 and ply2 selected: